demichie/IMEX_SfloW2D_v2/UTILS/README_texture.txt

 7. Click the 3 dots for Minimum extent to render and select "Use layer extent", select the raster layer
 8. Change the resolution.
 For example, set "Map units per pixel" to 10.0.
 9. Click on "Run"
-10. Crop to raster extent: Raster > Etraction > Clip Raster by Mask Layer
+10. Select Output layer
-11. Select the raster as "Mask layer"
+11. Crop to raster extent: Raster > Extraction > Clip Raster by Extent > Use Layer Extent
-12. Project > Import/Export > Export Map to Image
+12. Project > Import/Export > Export Map to Image > (eventually change the dpi ) > Calculate from Layer > Save